 Sulfates strip oil and dirt out of your hair so well, they deplete the naturally produced sebum that moisturizes your hair.
 While sulfates can be beneficial for hair that gets oily quickly or has looser curls, they're usually a no-no for naturally curly hair.
 Common sulfates: Sodium Lauryl Sulfate, Sodium Laureth Sulfate, Ammonium Lauryl Sulfate

 Synthetic colors such as D&C Red 27 or FD&C Blue 1, are derived from petroleum or coal sources.
 These synthetic colors are suspected to be carcinogenic, skin irritants, and linked to ADHD in children.
 The European Union has banned the use of these ingredients, which is a big red flag.

 Also used as a solvent that can dissolve paint and paint thinner, but it is also found in some hair color/bleaching products.
 This chemical can affect the respiratory system, irritate the skin, and even cause developmental damage in the fetus if expecting mothers are exposed to it.
 Commonly labeled as benzene, tuluol, phenylmethane, or methylbenzene.

 This is a common antimicrobial chemical used in personal care products, but it is also a known endocrine disruptor and skin irritant.

-Contrary to so many other hair products and brands on the market, NaturAll Club is fully committed to using only safe and non-toxic ingredients.
+Contrary to so many other hair products and brands on the market, NaturAll is fully committed to using only safe and non-toxic ingredients.
 It's nice to have a hair product you can trust, right?
-Click here to review our ingredients, and here to browse our natural hair products.
+Check out the natural ingredients we use in our products, and browse our all-natural hair products.